Pulling it all together: Planned Value to Delivery

 A parent item exists once in the Plan Value workstream hierarchy, but can appear on multiple boards via its child items.

-Example: “Feature: Enhanced Login” parent item (a feature) belongs to the “Customer Portal” workstream, but may be worked on by:
+Example: “Epic: Enhanced Login” parent item belongs to the “Customer Portal” workstream, but may be worked on by:

 Design Team board (for UX/UI): design-related child items